 Try this simple checklist to stay protected:

 - Enforce strong passwords for your users.
 WordPress has a mechanism built-in to create strong passwords, and password managers help you manage passwords securely.
 I recommend at least 16 characters for any password.

 - Invest in secure hosting and have your host update PHP to at least version 7.1.
-If in doubt which host to chose, you can’t go wrong with Liquid Web.
+If in doubt about which host to choose, you can’t go wrong with Liquid Web.

 - Install pending updates at least weekly.
 This is part of my standard WordPress maintenance checklist for 2019 as well.